Cheng-Lin-Li/MachineLearning/FastMap/README.md

 #### Usage: python FastMap.py

+####  Input: fastmap-data.txt
-####  Input: fastmap-data.txt, the file name code in program but you can easily replace the code by your own to read the input file from parameters.
+The file name code in program but you can easily replace the code by your own to read the input file from parameters.

+####  Output: a list of 2D vectors for each object.

 ## Implementation features:
 A FastMap class is implemented and provide a lot of value sets for reference.